ermelinda-q/PFDA/README.md

 ## Repository Structure

+ProgrammingForDataAnalytics/
-ProgrammingForDataAnalytics/ ├── assignments/ # Coursework assignments (with its own README) ├── project/ # Module project (with its own README) ├── mywork/ # Personal practice and experiments └── README.md # Main repository overview (this file)
+├── assignments/       # PFDA Coursework assignments (with its own README) ├── mywork/            # PFDA Personal practice and experiments ├── project/           # PFDA Module project (with its own README) ├──.gitignore          # .gitignore file for this repository.
+└── README.md          # Main repository overview (this file).